 - There are not a lot of options for securing tall, heavy objects like dressers and bookshelves that do not involve drilling in the wall.
 Give your landlords statistics, and show them that it will be just a couple of screw holes per piece of furniture.

 - Check your area’s codes and make sure any potential issues aren’t also violations.
 This could be especially important for things like swimming pools.

 If those attempts fail, here are a few other ideas.

-- For cabinets and drawers, look for adhesive options such as the multi-purpose adhesive straps I linked to up above, or these Super-Hold Magnetic Cabinet Locks (6 locks and 1 key, $15 on Amazon).
+- For cabinets and drawers, look for adhesive options such as the multi-purpose adhesive straps I linked to up above.

 - Block off access to entire rooms with baby gates and doorknob covers.